 Method Description Quick Add Search for the remote devices on the same network and then filter the search results to register the remote devices that you need.
 For details, see "5.5.2.1 Quick Add".
 We recommend this method if you do not know the exact IP address of the remote device.
-Manual Add Enter the IP address, username and password of the remote device.
+Enter the IP address, username and password of the remote device.
 For details, see "5.5.2.2 Manual Add".
-We recommend this method when you want to add only a few remote devices and you know their IP addresses, usernames, and remote devices and you know their IP addresses, usernames, and passwords.
+Manual Add We recommend this method when you want to add only a few remote devices and you know their IP addresses, usernames, and passwords.
 RTSP Add remote devices through RTSP.
 For details, see "5.5.2.3 RTSP".
 We recommend this method when you add stream media devices.
 Patch Import Fill in information on remote devices in the template, and then import the template to add the remote devices.
 For details, see "5.5.2.4 Batch Add".
 Batch Import We recommend this method when you want to add a lot of remote devices whose IP addresses, usernames and password vary with each other.